 The hair and dirt going down your shower drain can build up in the pipes over time, leading to smells and blockages.
 Even if this is just a partial blockage, it can allow bacteria to build up and emit odors that rise from the drain and permeate the air in your home.
-You may be able to cure the problem with an enzymatic drain cleaner, a DIY solution or by snaking the drain, but if the problem is severe, it’s best to contact a plumber for more complete cleaning of your drain.
+You may be able to cure the problem with an enzymatic drain cleaner, a DIY solution or by snaking the drain, but if the problem is severe, it’s best to contact drain cleaning services.

 Here is one simple solution you can try with ingredients you likely already have on hand: